ClointFusion/ClointFusion/docs/index.rst

 ``dost`` is an interactive Blockly based ``no-code`` BOT Builder platform built and optimized for ClointFusion-based BOT building.
 We feel that automation is important for common man than programmer alone.
-Using DOST, even a you can build a BOT in minutes!
+Using DOST, even a kid can build a BOT in minutes!

 **Advantages of DOST**